Want to make breastfeeding successful? Whether you’re first time mom or not, here are breastfeeding secrets that just might surprise you.

 Many of us default to the cradle hold, but for the next feeding session, you might do a football hold to get more of your breast emptied.
 Or you can try the reverse cradle hold (for instance, feeding her on the right breast with the top of her head pointing to the left one).

 Try to get her chin facing different directions each time she nurses.
 Changing positions drains your breasts, which helps to avoid plugged ducts and helps you increase milk supply.
+Experiment with your breastfeeding pillow to add variety to your positions.

 “I struggled with plugged ducts until I learned this trick.
 Lay the baby down, maybe prop their head up a little.
 Arrange yourself over them so your breast is hanging freely and allow them to nurse.
-Never had a plugged duct thru more than 2 nursing sessions when doing this.
-Have passed it on to other women with great success for them, too.”
+Never had a plugged duct through more than 2 nursing sessions when doing this.
+Have passed it on to other women with great success for them, too.” -Kathleen

 I’ll be honest: I had a love-hate relationship with breastfeeding.
 The first few weeks were some of the toughest, but I also knew I’d miss the special moments only breastfeeding can offer.
 And sometimes what helped the most were the tips and tricks that made breastfeeding so much easier.